-- 3.3.1 The ICB Chair is to be appointed by NHS England, with the approval of the Secretary of State for Health and Social Care. - 3.3.2 In addition to criteria specified at 3.1, this member must fulfil the following additional eligibility criteria: - a) The Chair will be independent. - 3.3.3 Individuals will not be eligible if: - a) they hold a role in another health and care organisation within the ICB area - b) any of the disqualification criteria set out in 3.2 apply. - 3.3.4 The term of office for the Chair will be four years and the total number of terms a Chair may serve is two terms.
+- 3.3.1 The ICB Chair is to be appointed by NHS England, with the approval of the Secretary of State for Health and Social Care. - 3.3.2 In addition to criteria specified at 3.1, this member must fulfil the following additional eligibility criteria: - a) The Chair will be independent. - 3.3.3 Individuals will not be eligible if: - a) they hold a role in another health and care organisation within the ICB area - b) any of the disqualification criteria set out in 3.2 apply. - 3.3.4 The period of office for the Chair will be three years.
+This period will be a maximum rather than a fixed term. - 3.3.5 The number of terms the chair or a non-executive will service shall amount to no more than nine years.
+For the Chair or a non-executive to serve on the board for longer than six years will be subject to rigorous review.